 like our Baby Elsa hemp cotton insert to maximize absorbency issue.

 Check the diaper fitting

-Leaks due to fit mostly come from gaps between the diaper and your baby’s leg.
-You should choose the snaps or position the hook and loop so that the elastic of the diaper touches your baby’s tights all the way around.
+Leaks due to fit most come from gaps between the diaper and your baby’s leg.
+You should choose the snaps or position the hook and loop so that the elastic of the diaper touches baby’s thigh all the way around.
 You should still have enough room to put two fingers between the diaper and baby’s skin and run your finger around the edge of the diaper comfortably.

-- Consider switching diaper inserts for better absorption.
-If you are using microfiber, which absorbs fast, but maybe not as much as a good hemp cotton insert.
+Consider switching diaper inserts for better absorption.
+If you are using microfiber, which absorbs fast, but maybe not as much as our hemp cotton insert.
 Eliminate bulks by using more efficient boosters and diaper inserts.
-CHECK OUT OUR DIAPER INSERTS

-- The PUL (Polyurethane Laminate) is the waterproof layer of your cloth diaper.
-This layer keeps the moisture in the diaper.
+The PUL (Polyurethane Laminate) is the waterproof layer of your cloth diaper.
+This layer keeps in the moisture in the diaper.
 If it is damaged, leaks can occur.

-- The damage you`ll see, will be most likely cracks in the PUL, mostly around the inner leg area.
-It will always be a source for leak, so make sure not to use damaged diaper cover, pocket diaper or AIO with a cracked PUL.
+likely see cracks in the PUL, mostly around the inner leg area.
+It will always be a source for leak, so make sure not to use a damaged diaper cover, pocket diaper or AIO with a cracked PUL.